What does it mean to major in physics?

 “I fell in love with physics in high school.
 I had an amazing teacher who helped me see physics applied my love for math to solve real world situations.
 I loved the challenge and mental stimulation that came with studying physics.
 It is a scientific field that is a combination of chemistry, mathematics, and applied science.
 It has so many real world applications and I knew as a physics major my future would be boundless.”

-At UM, Chioma was an honors student, president of Alpha Kappa Alpha sorority, president of Increasing Minority Access to Graduate Education (IMAGE), a tutor for student athletes, and a physics teaching assistant.
+At UM, Udemgba was an honors student, president of Alpha Kappa Alpha sorority, president of Increasing Minority Access to Graduate Education (IMAGE), a tutor for student athletes, and a physics teaching assistant.
 She had numerous research experiences: Princeton Plasma Physics Laboratory; pulmonary and critical care medicine research at Johns Hopkins that resulted in a publication; and research with faculty at the National Center for Physical Acoustics at UM – ballistic seed projection with Dr. Richard Raspet and her honors thesis with Dr. Cecille Labuda on temperature-time profiles induced by acoustic radiation force impulse imaging ultrasound exposure.

 After graduation Udemgba attended Duke University School of Medicine where she was awarded the Howard Hughes Medical Institute Medical Fellowship and researched chemo-resistant ovarian cancer.
-She completed an internal medicine-pediatrics residency program at Tulane University, and is currently a Clinical Fellow at The National Institutes of Health in Washington D.C.
+She completed an internal medicine-pediatrics residency program (and was Chief Resident) at Tulane University, and was a Clinical Fellow at The National Institutes of Health in Washington D.C.
+She is now a Primary Care Physician at AllCare Family Medicine & Urgent Care in Washington D.C.

 Why study physics at UM?
 “A degree in physics offers a great opportunity to engage in complex thought processes and problem solving.
 It taught me how to be an abstract thinker and to use science as a tool to unlock my full potential as a learner.
 It is the father of chemistry.
 It has so many applications in the real world, including the field of medicine and renewable energy.
 It prepared me well for my path in medicine and can open the door to any career you choose to pursue.”